The Lost Order

 The explosive new Cotton Malone thriller by the international bestseller Steve Berry.

 The Knights of the Golden Circle was the largest and most dangerous clandestine organization in American history.
 It amassed billions in stolen gold and silver, all buried in hidden caches across the United States.
-Since 1865 treasure hunters have searched, but little of that immense wealth has ever been found.
+Since 1865 treasure hunters have searched, but little of it has ever been found.

-Thrust into this battle is former Justice Department agent Cotton Malone, whose connection to the knights is far deeper than he ever imagined.
-At the center is the Smithsonian Institution - linked to the knights, its treasure, and Malone himself through an ancestor, a Confederate spy named Angus "Cotton" Adams, whose story holds the key to everything.
-Complicating matters are the political ambitions of a reckless Speaker of the House and the bitter widow of a United States Senator, who together are planning radical changes to the country.
-And while Malone and Cassiopeia Vitt face the past, ex-president Danny Daniels and Stephanie Nelle confront a new and unexpected challenge, a threat that may cost one of them their life.
+Thrust into the battle is former Justice Department agent Cotton Malone, who has a personal connection to the knights.
+His ancestor, Angus "Cotton" Adams, holds the key to everything.
+Complicating matters are a reckless Speaker of the House and the bitter widow of a Senator, who together are planning radical changes to the country.

-From the backrooms of the Smithsonian to the deepest woods in rural Arkansas, and finally up into the rugged mountains of northern New Mexico, The Lost Order is a perilous adventure into the dark past of the United States, and a potentially even darker future.
+From the Smithsonian Institution to the rugged mountains of northern New Mexico, The Lost Order is a perilous adventure into a dark period of history - and a potentially even darker future.

 Steve Berry is the New York Times and #1 internationally bestselling author of THE LINCOLN MYTH, THE KING'S DECEPTION, THE COLUMBUS AFFAIR, THE JEFFERSON KEY, THE EMPEROR'S TOMB, THE PARIS VENDETTA, THE CHARLEMAGNE PURSUIT, THE VENETIAN BETRAYAL, THE ALEXANDRIA LINK, THE TEMPLAR LEGACY, THE THIRD SECRET, THE ROMANOV PROPHECY, and THE AMBER ROOM.
 His books have been translated into 40 languages with 17,000,000 copies in 51 countries.